sabrinamerkin/sabrinamerkin.github.io/_posts/2023-09-27-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Salary/prediction_accuracy_plots.png)<!-- -->

-All four models have a clear positive correlation between the predicted and actual values for `Salary`.
-A simple regression line is included in each scatter plot to highlight this trend.
+All four models have a clear positive correlation between the predicted and actual values of `Salary`.
+An ordinary least squares regression line is included in each scatter plot to emphasize this trend.
 The random forest model appears to have the best prediction values for salary.
-Additionally, we can create density plots to visualize the fit of model values for `Salary`.
+Additionally, we can create density plots to visualize the fit of model values on `Salary`.

  ```python
 plt.figure(figsize=(10, 10))